updated: 24th of June 2020

 I have doubts about some situations with clients.
 Whom can I contact?

 If there are problems with a client (e.g. a high-risk patient, a client who is demented, a client who does not comply with the safety rules…), please contact the office immediately, so we can assess the situation in a customized way and with respect for everyone’s privacy.

 If no one answers immediately, call us at the toll-free number 0800 20 500.
-You can reach us also via chat as of Tuesday, 26 May.
+You can reach us also via chat.
 Our experts will be on hand to answer all your questions every working day from 7:00 am to 7:00 pm.
 Go to www.phservices.be and ask your question.

 I am pregnant.
 Can I go to work during the coronavirus crisis?

 Yes, of course, but you have to abide strictly by the safety rules.

 Can I carry out all tasks at the client as before?

 Yes, of course, on condition that you comply strictly with the safety rules.
 Here are a few tips: